China Railway DJJ1

 The DJJ1 "Blue Arrow" (蓝箭 (藍箭)) is a type of high-speed EMU train used by mainland China Railway.
 They were manufactured in 2000 by Zhuzhou Electric Locomotive Works.

 Overview

 8 DJJ1 sets were made.
 Each set consists of a power car unit and 6 passenger units, seating 421 passengers.
 All 8 trains were owned by Guangzhou Zhongche Railway Sales & Leasing, and were leased to Guangshen Railway.
 At the time of entering service, they ran between Guangzhou and Shenzhen.

 All DJJ1 trains were running between Shaoguan and Pingshi since July 2007.
 It was officially retired in November 2012.

 Preservation

-A DJJ1 power car is preserved at Guangzhou Railway Museum.
+A DJJ1 power car was preserved at Guangzhou Railway Museum, but has subsequently been removed.